 Health insurance coverage is required for all University students and all intramural participants.
 Enrollment in the University without insurance may result in an individual’s removal from the University.

-All undergraduate and graduate students currently enrolled in the University of Massachusetts Amherst and UMass Amherst faculty/staff are eligible to participate in intramural activities sponsored by Campus Recreation, except as provided by special eligibility rules.
+All undergraduate and graduate students currently enrolled in the University of Massachusetts Amherst and UMass Amherst faculty/staff are eligible to participate in intramural activities sponsored by Recreation & Wellbeing, except as provided by special eligibility rules.

 Students on academic probation are permitted to compete in intramural activities.
 Only probationary cases which the Dean of Students office feels are of a nature that warrant non-participation will be ineligible.